Slimmy

 Slimmy, born Paulo Fernandes, is a Portuguese singer/songwriter who combines various genres of rock, especially electro rock.
-He has an irrelevant visual look and an addictive musical style and has achieved mainstream success after an appearance on the Portuguese soap opera Morangos com Açúcar.
+He has an irreverent visual look and an addictive musical style and has achieved mainstream success after an appearance on the Portuguese soap opera Morangos com Açúcar.
 His music has also appeared in one episode of CSI.
 His song, "Self Control," has been featured on Sky Sports.

 Life and career

 1999–2005: early life and career beginnings

 In 1999 and 2000, Slimmy’s career took hold from the impact generated around a third prize at the Roland Masters Of The Groove 2000.
 From that point he began to develop a musical approach that combined rhythms and electronic instrumentation of dance within the rock genre.
 The first demos were recorded with producer Rodolfo Cardoso in 2003.
 The collection that had been developed during the previous years did not pass unnoticed by the national and international music scene, catching the attention of noticeables such as Quico Serrano, Alvaro Costa and Saul Davies of the British band James who would later work on Slimmy’s debut studio album in 2007.
 In 2004, after studio work and varied concerts, Slimmy relocated to London, performing in reputable venues such as the Dublin Castle, Hope and Anchor, Rhythm Factory, Bull and Gate, materialising in an opening slot on the tour of the American English Electric 6.
 In 2005, Slimmy began to reach the UK media with airplay on Virgin FM and XFM.